cshingle/EuropaDepths/README.md

 *Large Ammunition Shelf - Holds 4 ammobox, coilgunammo, depthchargeammo *Crate Shelf (No Cargo) - Create Shelf that will not get filled with cargo for cargo missions *Distiller - Slowly produces Ethanol.
 Remaining in the Use GUI will cause the player Character to get more and more drunk.
 Some drunk submariners claim that it also has healing capabilities.
-*Unit Load Device - Overrode the default Unit Load Device to hold 12 crates rather than 10.

 ## Europa Depths Vanilla Monsters
 Europa Depths Vanilla Monsters allows additional mosters to enter the sub